kunnic/mmds/README.md

 # PCY Algorithm Implementation with PySpark

-The Park–Chen–Yu (PCY) algorithm is implemented here, inspired by the structure of Apache Spark's `spark.ml.fpm`.
+The Park–Chen–Yu (PCY) algorithm is implemented neatly here, inspired by the structure of Apache Spark's `spark.ml.fpm`.
 The project is organized for readability and maintainability.

 ## Library version